A Leadership Guide to OLP: powered by Groupable

 - Dues Notification and Collection – Webmasters who also have dues permission in MORI can configure dues notices and send them out through OLP and receive online payments back.

-- Dues Reminders – In order to support the dues collection efforts of the secretary, on the fourth Saturday after dues notices have been generated, dues reminders will begin to go out in the Weekly Masonic Update emails.
+- Dues Reminders – In order to support the dues collection efforts of the secretary, after dues notices have been generated, dues reminders will begin to go out in the Weekly Masonic Update emails.

 - Peer-to-peer and Group Messaging – members can message each other in the applications.